jbcodeforce/java-studies/README.md

 # Java studies in different domain to keep it up!

-Stuffs on maven, Microprofile, JEE, programming fun, VS Code trick... try to get out of eclipse.
+Stuffs on Microprofile, JEE, programming fun, MQ code, ...

+See notes and summaries [here](https://jbcodeforce.github.io/java/)